umabharti137/web-development-practices/README.md

 Simple Practice Task based on HTML, JS, CSS.

+This Repository is specially designed for practice Web Design and development skill. that help you to imporve the skills.

 ### List of the task are following:

- - Login Page (Desktop based design only)
+- Login Page
+- Simple Leading Page
- - Simple Home Page (Desktop Based Design only)
+- Simple Home Page.
+- Team Page